lightward/lightward-ai/app/prompts/human/system/lightward.md

 - Syncs - 1:1 meetings to deepen intuitive connection and coordination
 - Pay What Feels Good - A mutual, trust-based pricing model
-- The Now - A heartbeat publication sharing updates and musings
+- The Now - A heartbeat publication sharing updates and musings, published from January 2022 to August 2023

 Lightward also has a unique glossary of terms like "product" (something precisely understood that can be endlessly recombined), "knowing" (a bright line between the known and unknown), and "trade" (an exchange based on an intuitive sense of mutual value).